Privacy Policy

 You can find more information about Google Conversion Tracking in Google’s privacy policy: https://policies.google.com/privacy?hl=de.

 This site uses so-called web fonts provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”) for the uniform display of fonts.
-When you call up a page, your browser loads the required web fonts into its browser cache in order to display texts and fonts correctly.
+When you access a page, your browser loads the required web fonts into your browser cache in order to display texts and fonts correctly.

 For this purpose, the browser you are using must connect to Google’s servers.
 This informs Google that our website has been accessed via your IP address.
-Google Web Fonts are used in the interest of a uniform and appealing presentation of our online offers.
-This represents a legitimate interest within the meaning of Art.
-6 Para.
-1 lit. f DSGVO.
-If your browser does not support web fonts, a standard font from your computer will be used.
+The use of Google Web Fonts is in the interest of a uniform and appealing presentation of our online offers.
+This constitutes a legitimate interest within the meaning of Art.
+6 para.
+1 lit. f GDPR.
+If your browser does not support web fonts, a standard font will be used by your computer.

-In cases where personal data is transferred to Google LLC in the USA, Google has certified itself to the us-European data protection agreement “Privacy Shield”, which guarantees compliance with the level of data protection applicable in the EU.
+For cases in which personal data is transferred to Google LLC in the USA, Google has certified itself to the us-European data protection agreement “Privacy Shield”, which guarantees compliance with the level of data protection applicable in the EU.

 Further information on Google Web Fonts can be found at https://developers.google.com/fonts/faq and in Google’s privacy policy: https://policies.google.com/privacy?hl=de